jadedavies11/simplifier-project-source-control/fhir-standards-wales/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-DiagnosticReport-Lab.page.md

 </div>

 ### Mandatory and Must Support Data Elements
-Refer to the {{pagelink:Home/Introduction/Profile-Descriptions/Mandatory-and-Must-Support-Data-Elements.page.md,text: Mandatory and Must Support}} page for guidance on how these elements should be interpreted.
+Refer to the {{pagelink:Mandatory-and-Must-Support-Data-Elements,text: Mandatory and Must Support}} page for guidance on how these elements should be interpreted.

 **Each DiagnosticReport must have:**
 1. A status